Cyclades Island Hopping – Routes, Itineraries & Beaches

 Where To Stay In Athens - Hotels In Athens - Plaka

-As we have mentioned, a one-week itinerary of the Cyclades can offer you the possibility to see two or three Cyclades islands without stressing and running around.
+As we have mentioned, a one-week itinerary of the Cyclades can offer you the possibility of seeing two or three Cyclades islands without stress and running around.

 Adding more islands to a week can result in stressful experiences.